Galina-Blokh/ai_data_minig_aidock/README.md

 <br>Data is imbalanced 80/20.
 <br>Paragraph = all lines in ingredients labeled as 1,
 <br>Paragraph = each `\n` in Instructions labeled as 0.
-<br>Vocabulary size = xxxx words/lemmas.
-It is changed from 2263 to 2284.
+<br>Vocabulary size = 2474 words/lemmas.
+It can be changed.
 It very depends on scrapping part -
-<br>links to scrap each time goes in different order --> when you take out first 10 links from
+<br>links to scrap each time goes in different order --> when you take out first 10 links  it will be 10 different links
-<br>all_links.txt it will be 10 different links each scraper run --> the vocabulary every time will be different size
+<br>each scraper run --> the vocabulary every time will be different size
 <br>Test split size = 0.2
-<br>Data from 10 links wasn't included into set (was using for testing **run.sh**) it is in **data/test_links.txt**
+<br>Data from 10 URLs in **data/test_links.txt** wasn't included into set for model train.